Breakfast in Kathmandu & Pokhara, 3 meals during the trekking

 Includes & Excludes

-- Airport pick up/ drop in comfortable private vehicle
+- Airport pick-up/ drop in a comfortable private vehicle

 - 2-night hotel accommodation in Kathmandu with breakfast

 - Kathmandu heritage city tour